Theme paper on enhacement of property rights including and land rights of women

 (3) If there are two or more heirs proposing to acquire any interest under this section, that heir who offers the highest consideration for the transfer shall be preferred."

 4.3 A number of others have made specific gender-sensitive provisions in their land laws.
 Some, like Rajasthan and Madhya Pradesh have, in accordance with our long-standing policy of non-interference with personal laws, provided that issues related to property, including landed property, would be dealt with in accordance with the appropriate personal laws.
 However, serious anomalies continue to persist.
-A number of States like U.P., Haryana, J&K, Delhi and Punjab are apparently yet to take adequate steps to provide the Constitutional/legal safeguards to women, with respect to their access to land.
+A number of States like U.P., Haryana, J and K, Delhi and Punjab are apparently yet to take adequate steps to provide the Constitutional/legal safeguards to women, with respect to their access to land.
 These anomalies are often evident in the tenancy and ceiling laws, which affect the most impoverished and marginalised section of our rural society.
 In these States, the succession rules relating to agricultural land is different from personal laws affecting the devolution of all other property.
 In these states land devolves on male lineal descendants.
 The widow and daughters inherit only in the absence of these male heirs.
 In some other states, such as Bihar and Orissa the tenancy laws prescribe that occupancy rights will devolve in the same manner as other immovable property, subject to any custom to the contrary.
 This leaves open the possibility of admitting gender inegalitarian customs if established.

 Suggestion: Each State may constitute a Committee of legal experts to suggest necessary State amendments of the Hindu Succession Act, 1956 provisions of which can be duly implemented in the respective State laws relating specially to inheritance of landed property.